 - When should I sign up to take childbirth education classes and take a tour of the hospital?

 - What standard procedures are done when a woman arrives in labor?

 - Is there an anesthesiologist on duty in the Birthing/Obstetrics Unit, or is the anesthesiologist on call?
 This might be important if there is an emergency or if you want pain relief.
 It will take longer to get relief if the anesthesiologist must drive from home to get you the medicine rather than being on duty at the hospital.

 - What is the nurse-to-patient ratio?
-According to the American College of Obstetricians and Gynecologists (ACOG), one nurse per two women during early labor, and one nurse per woman in the pushing stage of labor is ideal.
+One nurse per two women during early labor and one nurse per woman in the pushing stage of labor are ideal.

 - Is the hospital a teaching hospital?
 Will medical students or residents attend my birth?
 Can I limit this if I want to?

 - What is the hospital's policy on the use of electronic fetal monitoring?
 If fetal monitoring is required, what is the required length of time?

 - Does the hospital have perinatologists or neonatologists on staff?
 Some hospitals do not have doctors who specialize in high-risk pregnancies (perinatologists) or pre-term babies (neonatologists).

 - Does the hospital have a Newborn Intensive Care Unit?
 (NICU)

 - Does the hospital allow "rooming-in" (rooming in means the baby can stay with you in your room), or does my baby have to stay in the nursery?
 Can I have my baby stay in my room most of the time, but go to the nursery if I need help?